ironmansoftware/universal-code/README.md

 This extension contributes the following settings:

-* `powershellUniversal.url`: The URL to your PowerShell Universal server.
 * `powershellUniversal.appToken`: An app token for communicating with the Universal REST API.
 An app token will be granted the first time the extension starts up.
+* `powershellUniversal.url`: The URL to your PowerShell Universal server.
+* `powershellUniversal.samplesDirectory`: Directory for samples.
+* `powershellUniversal.syncSamples`: Whether to synchronize samples from GitHub.
 * `powershellUniversal.serverPath`: The path to the binaries for the Universal server.
 This defaults to %AppData%\PowerShellUniversal
 * `powershellUniversal.startServer`: Whether to start the PowerShell Universal server when the extension is activated.
 This defaults to true.